-Everyone is invited to join the Avian Conservation Center of Appalachia and Mountaineer Audubon for the second annual Morgantown Birding Cup, which will be held from 6pm on Friday, May 14, to 6pm on Saturday, May 15, 2020.
-This is a friendly competition; the goal is for families and individuals to have fun and get out bird watching.
+Everyone is invited to join the Avian Conservation Center of Appalachia and Mountaineer Audubon for the second annual Morgantown Birding Cup, which will begin at 6pm on Friday, May 14, and end on Saturday, May 15, at 6pm.
+This is a friendly competition; the goal is for families, friends, or individuals to have fun and get out bird watching.
 Count all the bird species you encounter during this 24-hour period!

-Like last year’s event, we have decided that participants in the 2021 Morgantown Birding Cup should only travel within walking distance of where they live.
-A “team” may consist of members of the same family, same household, or of trusted friends or significant others who are already exposed to each other on a regular basis.
+Like last year’s event, we have decided that participants in the 2021 Morgantown Birding Cup should travel only within walking distance of where they live.
+A “team” may consist of members of the same family, same household, or of friends / significant others who are already exposed to each other on a regular basis.
 Gathering at the residence of one group member and walking from there is acceptable.
 A team’s count area must be in one of the five West Virginia counties in Mountaineer Audubon’s region: Harrison, Marion, Monongalia, Preston, Taylor.

-Please register ahead of time by emailing Katie Fallon: email@example.com.
+Please register for the Morgantown Birding Cup ahead of time by emailing Katie Fallon: email@example.com.
 Registration is free.